questaware/microemacs/src/microemacs.md

 $gflags        Global Flags
 $gmode         The default (i.e. global) mode for buffers
 $hardtab       The tab stop interval
-$highlight     The first character is a digit selecting a colour from $palette
+$hp1 to        The first character is a digit selecting a colour from $palette
-               All sequences the same as the rest of the characters are highlighted in that colour.
-(Cleared by searches).
+$hp30          All sequences the same as the rest of the characters are
+               highlighted in that colour. (hp1 cleared by searches).
 $hjump         Horizontal scrolling jump
                (set this to 0 before large pastes through the terminal)
 $hscroll       Enable $hjump